JCSDA/jedi-docs/docs/developer/jedi_environment/modules.rst

 JEDI Modules
 ============

-If you are running JEDI on a personal computer (Mac, Windows, or Linux) we recommend that you use either the :doc:`JEDI Singularity container <singularity>` or the :code:`JEDI Charliecloud container <charliecloud>`.
+If you are running JEDI on a personal computer (Mac, Windows, or Linux) we recommend that you use either the :doc:`JEDI Singularity container <singularity>` or the :doc:`JEDI Charliecloud container <charliecloud>`.
 These provide all of the necessary software libraries for you to build and run JEDI.

 If you are running JEDI on an HPC system, :doc:`Charliecloud <charliecloud>` is still a viable option.
 However, on selected HPC systems that are accessed by multiple JEDI users we offer another option, namely **JEDI Modules**.